Silver Coast Portugal Travel Guide

-This inspirational travel route takes you from one of last towns of Costa Lisboa, Ericeira, through a selection of delightful, relatively undiscovered places along Portugal’s Silver Coast.
+This inspirational travel route takes you from one of the last towns of Costa Lisboa (Lisbon), Ericeira, through a selection of delightful, relatively undiscovered places along Portugal’s Silver Coast.
 This article has been written by my partner, who is Portuguese, so he has spent lots of holidays in the area, and he knows the region extremely well.
 I have purely polished his English off a little!

 Silver Coast Portugal Travel Inspirations Route

 1. Ericeira – a beautiful fishing village with fantastic food